GPU Artifacting Examples, How to Test, and Fixes

 Pixelation and distortion

-Sometimes parts of your screen might look blocky, pixelated, or just wrong.
-This can mean there’s an issue with how your GPU is processing images or a memory problem.
+Sometimes, parts of your screen might look blocky, pixelated, or weirdly shaped.
+This could mean there’s something wrong with how your GPU processes images or there’s a memory error.

 Examples of GPU Artifacting Pixelation and distortion